Questions and Answers by Analysts:

 There is no actual or passive search going on for the CEO.
 Plans to stay CEO for a long while.
 Wouldn’t mind finding someone, as design engineering is his favorite.

 If we can launch a Roadster to the Asteroid belt we can probably solve the Model 3 challenges.

 Elon Musk during Q & A of Q4 2017 Financial Results

 Considering supercapacitors?
 Capacitors are not going to be needed.
-Power to energy for trucks is less than performance vehicles.
-The way chemistry works is you can extract high power from L-ion cells.
+The power to energy for trucks is less than performance vehicles.
+The way chemistry works are you can extract high power from Li-ion cells.